-Ensure all educational environments are enabled to positively

-support and guide CYPF around the topics of drugs and alcohol

-use.

-Provision of effective support and early intervention for children,

-young people and families most at risk of, or escalation of, harmful

-drug and/or alcohol use.

-Based on principles of:

-Harm reduction

-Inclusive language and actions

-Evidence based, accurate and age-appropriate education; note -

-classroom-based, teacher/police-led training may not be right for all

-Early, proportionate intervention

-What this looks Universal and targeted substances education offer and training,

-like in practice: including via the Drink Drug Hub

-Support for settings where children, young people and families

-access education and support

-Prosecution and voluntary diversion schemes - such as Op Choice

-and Change Direction

-Family interventions

-Intervention map

-How we will Prosecution diversion

-measure Due and want (distance travalled) avaluation.
-Change Direction.
-On

-success: Pre and post 'distance travelled' evaluation - Change Direction, Op Chains, Trusted Balatic palities

-Choice, Trusted Relationships

-Reoffending - Change Direction and Op Choice (potentially via Callaga of Ballicing)

-College of Policing)

-North Yorkshire RISE
+Ensure all educational environments are enabled to positively support and guide CYPF around the topics of drugs and alcohol use.
+Provision of effective support and early intervention for children, young people and families most at risk of, or escalation of, harmful drug and/or alcohol use.
+Based on principles of: Harm reduction Inclusive language and actions Evidence based, accurate and age-appropriate education; note - classroom-based, teacher/police-led training may not be right for all Early, proportionate intervention What this looks Universal and targeted substances education offer and training, like in practice: including via the Drink Drug Hub Support for settings where children, young people and families access education and support Prosecution and voluntary diversion schemes - such as Op Choice and Change Direction Family interventions Intervention map How we will Prosecution diversion measure Pre and post 'distance travelled' evaluation - Change Direction, Op success: Choice, Trusted Relationships Reoffending - Change Direction and Op Choice (potentially via Called a of Religions) College of Policing) North Yorkshire RISE